 In an effort to simultaneously address the need for scalable security solutions and the retention of initial investments, Check Point introduced the Software Blade architecture in February 2009.
 The architecture provides customers with the ability to tailor their security gateways based on their specific needs at any time.
-It offers enterprises a common platform to deploy independent, modular and interoperable security applications or "software blades," such as firewall, virtual private network (VPN), intrusion prevention system (IPS), anti-virus, policy management or event analysis.
+It offers enterprises a common platform to deploy independent, modular and interoperable security applications or "software blades," such as firewall, virtual private network (VPN), intrusion prevention system (IPS), Data Loss prevention, anti-virus, policy management, event analysis, or multi-domain management.
 The new architecture allows customers to select the exact security they need from a library of over 30 software blades, and to combine these blades into a single, centrally-managed solution.
 Customers can easily extend their security solutions by adding new software blades without the need to purchase additional hardware.
 This allows our customers to deploy security dynamically, when needed, with lower total cost of ownership, full integration, and on a single management console.

 The Software Blade architecture is the foundation of our network, endpoint and security management offerings.
-In 2010, we introduced new software blades such as Data Loss Prevention (DLP), Application Control, Security Gateway Virtual Edition and Multi-domain software blades to provide a comprehensive set of protections to our customers in the midst of evolving threats and IT trends.
+In 2011, we introduced new software blades such as Application Control, URL Filtering, and a new antibot software blade to provide a comprehensive set of protections to our customers in the midst of evolving threats and IT trends.